-Israel says it hit ‘key’ Hamas member in Gaza City
+Israel kills senior Hamas commander, Raed Saad, in Gaza strike: Reports

 - list 3 of 3UN General Assembly adopts resolution demanding Israel allow aid into Gaza

-There was no immediate comment from the Palestinian group.
+There was no immediate confirmation from Hamas or from medics that Saad was among the dead.

+The Israeli military said it had targeted a senior Hamas commander in Gaza City, without giving a name or details.

+In a post on Telegram, the army alleged that the commander had been operating to re-establish Hamas’s capabilities, which have been severely depleted by more than two years of Israel’s genocidal war on Gaza.

 The Wafa news agency reported that an Israeli drone hit a vehicle at the Nabulsi junction in the west of Gaza City, resulting in casualties.